Cuba's price-performance hit: Tasting the Quintero Brevas

 Conclusion: Small cigar, great pleasure

-In short, the Quintero Brevas is an aromatic daytime cigar that perfectly combines tradition and flavor - and at an unbeatable price.
+In short, the Quintero Brevas is an aromatic daytime cigar that perfectly combines tradition and flavour - and at an unbeatable price.
 My tip: Buy a few packs, let them mature and enjoy a little piece of Cuba whenever you want.

 And now you!